 Admittedly this recipe is not picture perfect.
 Not even close.
 And, honestly, I don’t really care about that.
 The photos are good enough and I hope you can see this pie’s lemon creaminess and imagine just how good it is.
-Personally I rushed the baking of my pie just a bit, because I was so anxious to try it!
+Personally, I rushed the baking of my pie just a bit, because I was so anxious to try it!

 But picture perfect or not, I have to share this recipe now because I won’t be making it again for a good while.
 Mr. GFE and I are committed to not eating sweets that often and I don’t have folks to share treats with since I retired from my office job and my support group.
 So waiting for a great photo of this recipe would be a very long wait and I am certain that you need this recipe now!

-By the way, if you need a more individual approach to cheesecakes because not everyone likes lemon, give these Mini Cheesecakes a try!
-If you’re in the mood for pumpkin, try these Pumpkin Cheesecake Desserts.
+By the way, if you need a more individual approach to gluten-free cheesecakes because not everyone likes lemon, give these Mini Cheesecakes a try!
+If you’re in the mood for pumpkin, try these gluten-free Pumpkin Cheesecake Desserts.